jspecify/jspecify/docs/user-guide.md

 machine-readable way.

 JSpecify defines annotations that describe whether a Java type contains the value null.
-Such annotations are useful to:
+Such annotations are useful (for example) to:
  * programmers reading the code,
  * tools that help developers avoid NullPointerExceptions,
- * tools that perform run-time checking and test generation,
+ * tools that perform run-time checking and test generation, and
- * documentation systems,
+ * documentation systems.
- * and for other purposes.

 ## Java variables are references